Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Bounding the lower tail of a sample covariance matrix at all probability levels

 It is worth noting that Theorem~\ref{thm:lower-tail-covariance} does not require any condition on the upper tail of $X X^\top$, aside from the assumption $\E [X X^\top] = I_d$.
 Indeed, as noted in Remark~\ref{rem:necessary-small-ball}, it only requires the necessary Assumption~\ref{ass:small-ball}.
-In particular, it does not require any sub-Gaussian assumption on $X$, similarly to the results from \cite{koltchinskii2015smallest,oliveira2016covariance,yaskov2014lower,yaskov2015sharp}; this owes to the fact that a sum of independent positive random variables is naturally bounded away from $0$.
+In particular, it does not require any sub-Gaussian assumption on $X$, similarly to the results from \cite{koltchinskii2015smallest,oliveira2016covariance,vandegeer2014higher,yaskov2014lower,yaskov2015sharp}; this owes to the fact that lower bounds for sums of non-negative random variables hold under weak assumptions.

 \begin{remark}[Extension to random quadratic forms] Theorem~\ref{thm:lower-tail-covariance} extends (up to straightforward changes in notations) to random quadratic forms $v \mapsto \langle A_i v, v\rangle$ where $A_1, \dots, A_n$ are positive semi-definite and \iid, with $\E [A_i] = I_d$ (Theorem~\ref{thm:lower-tail-covariance} corresponds to the rank $1$ case where $A_i = X_i X_i^\top$).
 On the other hand, the lower bound of Proposition~\ref{prop:small-ball-lower} is specific to rank $1$ matrices, as can be seen by considering the counterexample where $A_i = I_d$ almost surely. \end{remark}